Camium02/ICE-3111-Computer_Vision/Labs/Lab-07/Python.md

 **NOTE: make sure you call ` cv2.imshow("foreground_mask", foreground_mask)` AFTER the mathematical morphology operations.**
 `
+4. Run and test your program using several videos and several sizes of structuring element.
-4. Test your code and document what changes you made in your report.
+In your report, document what changes you made in your code and document your tests.
 You must add screenshots.

 # 3. Identify the moving objects